 Given Datatype

-For this input datatype, you'll have to give the unique identifier of the saved query and name of the related view, and the labels you want to remove from the saved query.
-The table below describes this:
+For this input datatype, you'll have to give the unique identifier of the saved query, the name of the related view or repository, and the labels you want to remove from the saved query.
+Click on the Show Query link under the Syntax section above for an example of how to get the saved query identifiers.

 Table: RemoveSavedQueryLabels